 - HNE may decide whether to purchase or rent the equipment.
 HNE may take back the equipment if your doctor decides you no longer need it, or if your membership ends.
 HNE covers the cost to repair and maintain covered equipment.
 This is subject to the Member Coinsurance for DME.
 HNE will not cover repairs to any items that are not covered by your plan.
 We will not cover repairs to an item that has been obtained through another payer after HNE has denied coverage for the item.
 If a warranty was issued with the item, repair or replacement under that warranty will take precedence over HNE's coverage for repair or replacement. - HNE covers prosthetic limbs.
 There is no annual limit for the purchase of prosthetic limbs.
-The Coinsurance the Member must pay is listed in the Summary of Benefit Chart in this EOC. - HNE covers certain high cost equipment in full.
-HNE provides coverage for the full cost with no Member Coinsurance required.
+The Coinsurance the Member must pay is listed in the Summary of Benefit Chart in this EOC. - HNE covers certain high cost equipment from In-Plan providers with no Member Coinsurance required.
 For a list of these items, see below or contact HNE Member Services.